Find Trade Colleges

 - Nanotechnologist

-In 2016, there was an estimated number of 76,800 jobs in the United States for Nanotechnology Engineering Technologist.
+There were about 76,800 jobs for Nanotechnology Engineering Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Nanotechnology Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.